substrait-io/substrait/site/docs/tutorial/sql_to_substrait.md

 `i64` type since that is what the function definition declares in the YAML file.

 `arguments` defines the arguments being passed into the function, which are all done positionally based on the function definition in the YAML file.
-The first argument is an option that defines how `NaN` equality is handled, and since that's not relevant here we just pass `"NAN_IS_NOT_NAN"`.
-The next two options will be familiar as the literal and the field reference we constructed earlier.
+The two arguments will be familiar as the literal and the field reference we constructed earlier.

 To create the final expression, we just need to wrap this in another scalar function expression for `IS NULL`.